-For the 2020 taxation year, in light of the COVID-19 pandemic, the CRA has introduced a simplified method of claiming the home office expenses deduction.
-Employees who worked from home more than 50% of the time over a period of at least four consecutive weeks in 2020 due to COVID-19 will be entitled to claim a deduction of \$2.00 for each day they worked from home in that period, as well as other days worked form home in 2020 due to the COVID-19 pandemic, up to a maximum of \$400.00.
-Employees will have to choose between this simplified method of claiming the home expense deduction, and the standard detailed method.
+As a result of the COVID-19 pandemic, the CRA introduced a simplified method of claiming the home office expenses deduction.
+Employees who worked from home more than 50% of the time over a period of at least four consecutive weeks in 2022 due to COVID-19 will be entitled to claim a deduction of \$2.00 for each day they worked from home in that period, as well as other days worked form home in 2022 due to the COVID-19 pandemic, up to a maximum of \$500.00.
+Employees will have to choose between this temporary flat rate method of claiming the home expense deduction, and the detailed method.